-Vision Statement: Lockett Family Charitable Foundation envisions a world where all people have access to the resources necessary for achieving success.
+Vision Statement: Lockett Family Charitable Foundation envisions a world where all children and youth have access to the resources necessary for achieving success.

 Programs and Special Projects: We have three programs in place that are designed to improve the quality of life for underprivileged children and their families:

-The Coats of Love Project provides coats and winter jackets to families of children in Fort Worth Texas who are not able to purchase winter wear.
+- The Coats of Love Project provides coats and winter jackets to children in Dallas/Fort Worth metropolitan area who are not able to purchase winter wear.

 - Fresh Fruit Friday is our project that provides fresh fruit and healthy snacks to young students in economically disadvantaged areas of Fort Worth, Texas.

 In our efforts to build stronger families and communities, Lockett Family Charitable Foundation contributed to the local community in 2017 by:

 - Supplying snacks and school supplies to students at Briscoe Elementary School and Highland Hills Community Center in Fort Worth.